pranavpr/cardinfo.github.io/_posts/2019-04-27-best-credit-cards-for-first-timers-in-india.md

 ### SBI Simply Click Credit Card

-{% include image.html image="sbi-simply-click-credit-card.jpg" alt="SBI Simply Click Credit Card" class="cc-center" %}
+{% include image.html image="sbi-simply-click-credit-card.jpg" alt="SBI Simply Click Credit Card" class="cc-center mb-3" %}

 SBI Simply Click provides 2.5% back on online spends with their exclusive partners and 1.25% on other online spends.
 This is a very good card if you spend a lot online.